proto-aiken-13/tp/docs/UserGuide.md

 ### Finding students by group : `findGroup`

 Finding it difficult to scroll through the whole list of students?
-Don't worry just find the specific student using the `findGroup` command.
+Don't worry just find the specific group using the `findGroup` command.

 <div markdown="span" class="alert alert-success">